PixelExperience/docs/device_requirements.md

 - The device sources **MUST** be in accordance with, if applicable, all the items stated at our [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md) related to the device source code.

-- If the device has Full Disk Encryption (a.k.a FDE), it **MUST NOT** ship/build the Google Play System Updates/Updatable APEX, as the same only works on devices that have File-Base Encryption (FBE) with the device encrypted.
+- The device must be compatible with File Based Encryption (FBE).
+The exception to this rule is if the device shipped with Full Disk Encryption (FDE) but a proper, working bringup for FBE is in place.
+Encryption must be enabled by default for all Official builds.

-- Yet on the encryption, the device **MUST** always have the encryption enabled and enforced as per stock, not mattering if it's a FDE or FBE device.
-Converting the device from FDE to FBE is fine, however converting a device from FBE to FDE is strictly prohibited.
+- The device **SHOULD NOT** have the need for a whole lot of patches, but if so is **REQUIRED**, it **MUST** be in accordance with the following listing below.

-- The device **MUST NOT** have the need for a lot of patches, and if so, it must be in accordance with the following listing below.
+- If there are commits that are needed in repos other than the device-specific ones, they **MUST** be in accordance with our [Commit Guidelines](https://github.com/PixelExperience/docs/blob/master/commits_guidelines.md).

-- If there are commits that are needed in repos other than the device-specific ones, they **MUST** be in accordance with our [Commit's Guidelines](https://github.com/PixelExperience/docs/blob/master/commits_guidelines.md).
+ - It **MUST** be necessary for the device to properly function, otherwise such changes will not be accepted.
+For example: Major changes towards CLO/CAF just for the sake of getting closer to CLO/CAF on the device source.

-- The device **MUST** have on it's sources commit complying with our [Commit's Guidelines](https://github.com/PixelExperience/docs/blob/master/commits_guidelines.md).
+- All commits on the device side **MUST** be complying with our [Commit Guidelines](https://github.com/PixelExperience/docs/blob/master/commits_guidelines.md).